ynashed/bionemo-fw-ea/CODE-REVIEW.md

 -   Before providing a patch for review ask yourself these questions:

-    -   Is this MR the right size?
+    -   Is this PR the right size?
 If it's too long break it up.

     -   Is this MR and all the changes included necessary? (all code has to be maintained)